aimms/documentation/webui/workflow-panels.rst

     MyWorkflowSteps(1, 2, 'workflowPageState') := "Active";

-The above illustration sets the ``workflowPageState`` for Step 2 i.e. Inventory Allocation in Workflow 1 i.e Route Optimization to "Active".
+The above illustration sets the ``workflowPageState`` for Step 2 (i.e. Inventory Allocation) in Workflow 1 (i.e Route Optimization) to "Active".

 .. image:: images/Workflow_ChangeState.png
     :align: center

-Similarly, to change ``pageDataState`` an assignment statement like the following may be used in a model procedure:
+Similarly, to change ``pageDataState``, an assignment statement like the following may be used in a model procedure:

 .. code::